isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 romantic love)</p>
 </li>
 <li>
-<p>Recognise the importance of, and understand what buildshealthy and supportive
+<p>Recognise the importance of, and understand what build healthy and supportive
 relationships, both online and offline</p>
 </li>
 <li>